What security obligations are imposed on data controllers and data processors?

 In the US, there are no general rules, restrictions or registration requirements related to employee personal data.
 Instead, security requirements are generally designed to protect specific types of personal information.
 For example, the Health Insurance Portability and Accountability Act (HIPAA) Security Rule requires that employers take certain steps to safeguard Protected Health Information (PHI) obtained or created by HIPAA-covered employer group health plans.
 When handling PHI under HIPAA, employers are expected to implement detailed administrative, physical and technical safeguards.

 Several states require data owners to place reasonable and appropriate safeguards on personal information, particularly Social Security Numbers (SSNs) and driver’s licenses.
 Massachusetts and Oregon require data owners, including employers, to implement comprehensive, written information security programs for personal data, including SSNs and driver’s licenses.
+In recent years, some states have expanded the definition of personal information to include data such as health information, biometric information and online account credentials.

 Information security laws in the United States often include the following practices: